ECES is a cross-national study that aims to explore, describe, and analyze the...

-Argentina (Buenos Aires), Armenia, Australia, Austria, Bahrain, Belgium (Flemish), Botswana, Bulgaria, Canada (with Alberta, Ontario, and Quebec as benchmarking systems), Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Indonesia, Iran, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Korea, Kuwait, Lebanon, Lithuania, Malaysia, Malta, Morocco, Netherlands, New Zealand, Northern Ireland, Norway, Oman, Palestine, Poland, Portugal, Qatar, Russian Federation, Saudi Arabia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Thailand, Turkey, Ukraine, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), and United States (with Florida as a benchmarking system).
+Argentina (Buenos Aires), Armenia, Australia, Bahrain, Belgium (Flemish), Botswana, Bulgaria, Canada (with Alberta, Ontario, and Quebec as benchmarking systems), Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Indonesia, Iran, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Korea, Kuwait, Lebanon, Lithuania, Malaysia, Malta, Morocco, Netherlands, New Zealand, Northern Ireland, Norway, Oman, Palestine, Poland, Portugal, Qatar, Russian Federation, Saudi Arabia, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Thailand, Turkey, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), and United States (with Florida as a benchmarking system).

 TIMSS 2015 was initiated in February 2013 at the first national research coordinators meeting.
 Framework and instrument development work were carried out in 2013.
 The field test was conducted in March–April 2014.
 The data collection for the main survey will be carried out in October–December 2014 (southern hemisphere countries) and March–June 2015 (northern hemisphere countries).
 The international reports will be released in December 2016, followed by the international database and user guide in February 2017.